srsran/srsRAN_4G/README.md

 Download & Install Instructions
 =================================

+* Mandatory dependencies:
+  * libfftw:   mandatory.

+* Optional requirements:
+  * libsdrgui:     for real-time plotting.
+Download it here: https://github.com/suttonpd/libsdrgui
-* Requirements: libfftw is the only mandatory requirement.
-QT4 and Qwt6 are needed for graphics visualization, but the library will compile without them.
-Additionally, if GNURadio is installed and the VOLK library and headers are detected, they will be used for accelerating some signal processing functions.
-Finnally, if MATLAB and/or OCTAVE are found by CMake, MEX files will also be generated and installed.
+  * VOLK:          if the VOLK library and headers are detected, they will be used for accelerating some signal processing functions.

-To install QT4, Qwt6 and libfftw use your distribution packet management system, for instance in ubuntu you can run: `sudo apt-get install libfftw3-dev libqwt-dev libqt4-dev` to install all requirements.
+  * Matlab/Octave: if found by CMake, MEX files will also be generated and installed.
+If you find any compilation issue with MEX and you don't need them, pass -DDisableMex=ON to cmake to disable them.

-Finally, to download and build srsLTE, just run:
+Download and build srsLTE:
 ```
 git clone https://github.com/srsLTE/srsLTE.git
 cd srsLTE